Ecological and Wildlife Gardening in Cornwall

 I prioritise:

+These principles are also applied in our commercial landscape management and grounds maintenance services.
 Plants that belong in a place tend to grow better, suffer fewer problems, and require less ongoing input — making this a more sustainable and lower-maintenance approach overall.
+Below is a native, wild flower meadow planted into a very free draining growing media in an exposed coastal location.
+It includes Echium vulgare, wild carrot, sea kale, lady’s bedstraw, musk mallow and more.

 Wildlife Corridors & Habitat Connectivity